excalibur1234/pacui/README.md

 PacUI is aimed at experienced/intermediate/advanced users of Manjaro or Arch Linux, who have at least basic knowledge of the structure of their Linux system and how Pacman and Pacaur/Yaourt work.
 Absolute beginners are probably overwhelmed by the amount of choices PacUI offers.

 This fork of an [old version of pacli](https://github.com/Manjaro-Pek/pacli/tree/f98e9226eb75ea00217481f436399328fe73d3ae) called PacUI follows the KISS principle: The whole program is contained within one file, which consists of easy to read bash code with many helpful comments.
 PacUI provides more functionality than pacli, except for a separate settings file and translations.
-PacUI does not require the use of the UI but can be used by terminal commands directly: This way of using PacUI is much faster!
+PacUI does not require the use of the UI but can be used by terminal commands directly.

-​
 Table of Contents
 -----------------